StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_pong/README.md

 Now let's look at the draw code.

 	def draw():
     		global xPos, yPos
-    	global yPaddle
+    		global inGame
-    	background(0,0,0)
-    	ellipse(xPos,yPos,ballWidth,ballHeight)
-    	rect(xPaddle,yPaddle, paddleWidth,paddleHeight)
+    		background(0, 0, 0)
+    		ellipse(xPos, yPos, ballWidth, ballHeight)
+    		rect(xPaddle, yPaddle, paddleWidth, paddleHeight)

+		if keyPressed and keyCode == SHIFT:
+        		inGame = True

+    		if inGame == True:
         		paddleMove()
         		ballMove()

 What is this??
 There is so many lines!
 Let's breakdown the lines.

-	global xPos,yPos
+	global xPos, yPos
-	global yPaddle
+	global inGame

 These two lines, introduce the global variables.
 Don't remember what global variables are?
 Look back at processing lesson 2.

-	ellipse(xPos,yPos,ballWidth,ballHeight)
-    rect(xPaddle,yPaddle, paddleWidth,paddleHeight)
+	ellipse(xPos, yPos, ballWidth, ballHeight)
+    	rect(xPaddle, yPaddle, paddleWidth, paddleHeight)

 The first line creates the ball, and the second creates the paddle.

-Now let's look at the final two lines
+	if keyPressed and keyCode == SHIFT:
+        	inGame = True

+Pressing SHIFT starts the game.
+When SHIFT is pressed, the inGame variable switches to True.

+	if inGame == True:
         	paddleMove()
         	ballMove()

-You are going to be coding these two lines!
+If inGame is True, then both the paddle and the ball will move.
+You'll be filling in the code for `paddleMove()` and `ballMove()`.
 The next section will be talking about what you are supposed to be coding in these parts.

 What is this pass inside the functions?
 Don't worry too much about those.
 Those are there to help you be able to test your code.

-### ballMove()

-What we want from this section, is to have the ball move.
-This should look familiar, you should have done something similar in lesson 3.
-Look over lesson 3 if you need a refresher.
-This controls how the ball should move.

-Tips for this section

- - Remember how velocity works
- - Look over lesson 3 if you are confused

 ### paddleMove()